NomicFoundation/truffle-flattener/README.md

 [![npm](https://img.shields.io/npm/v/truffle-flattener.svg)](https://www.npmjs.com/package/truffle-flattener)

-Truffle Flattener concats solidity files from Truffle and Buidler projects with all of their dependencies.
+Truffle Flattener concats solidity files from Truffle and Hardhat projects with all of their dependencies.

-This tool helps you to verify contracts developed with Truffle and Buidler on [Etherscan](https://etherscan.io), or debugging them on [Remix](https://remix.ethereum.org), by merging your files and their dependencies in the right order.
+This tool helps you to verify contracts developed with Truffle and Hardhat on [Etherscan](https://etherscan.io), or debugging them on [Remix](https://remix.ethereum.org), by merging your files and their dependencies in the right order.

-If you are still using Truffle, we recommend you try [Buidler](https://github.com/nomiclabs/buidler), our Ethereum development environment, which is much faster and flexible.
+If you are still using Truffle, we recommend you try [Hardhat](https://github.com/nomiclabs/hardhat), our Ethereum development environment, which is much faster and flexible.

 # Installation